atouet/Power-BI/On-premises Data Gateway/Environmental Troubleshooting/README.md

 # OPDG - Environmental Troubleshooting Data Collector `v0.7`
 Interactive PowerShell script that gathers the most common windows diagnostics needed by support engineers in an automated way.

+> ⚠️ **DISCLAIMER:** This tool and its documentation are **not official Microsoft guidance**.
+Please consult Microsoft Learn or other official Microsoft resources for authoritative information.
+> Before running this script, **review its contents carefully** and ensure it aligns with your organization's internal policies and security standards.

 ---

 ## ✨ Key Features